-Roles and Responsibilities See Share Don't it support it!
+Roles and Responsibilities

 Bullying in any form is unacceptable and a breach of children's rights.
 All stakeholders must be aware of their roles and responsibilities in ensuring a safe, inclusive and positive climate, where everyone is a role model.
+The roles and responsibilities for learners, parents, staff and SMT are set out as follows:

+LEARNERS

+- Follow our school values in and out of school - Do not engage in bullying behaviours - Respect all individuals for who they are - Value diversity - Use technology appropriately, in line with legal quidelines - Tell someone you trust if you or someone else is being bullied - If you can't tell someone, write down your worries and share them with a member of staff - Support friends and peers who are experiencing bullying

+- Be taught how to identify and report instances of bullying - Be treated with respect - Be listened to - Have your concerns taken seriously and investigated sensitively and fairly - Have options on how to report bullying and choices on how to respond - Receive support and guidance from parents, staff and SMT. - Be included in policy development in relation to anti-bullying

+PARENTS

-The roles and responsibilities for learners, parents, staff and SMT are set out as follows: LEARNERS What is expected of YOU What you should expect from OTHERS Follow our school values in and out of school Do not engage in bullying behaviours Respect all individuals for who they are Value diversity Use technology appropriately, in line with legal guidelines Tell someone you trust if you or someone else is being bullied If you can't tell someone, write down your worries and share them with a member of staff Support friends and peers who are experiencing bullying Be taught how to identify and report instances of bullying Be treated with respect Be listened to Have your concerns taken seriously and investigated sensitively and fairly Have options on how to report bullying and choices on how to respond Receive support and guidance from parents, staff and SMT.
-Be included in policy development in relation to anti-bullying What is expected of YOU What you should expect from OTHERS Be aware of school values and anti-bullying policy.
-Be alert to your child's wellbeing and watching out for changes to mood and personality.
-Understand that 'fall outs' and disagreements are not uncommon.
-Repeat our message that reporting bullying is courageous.
-Alert a member of school staff as early as possible.
-Encourage your child to use technology appropriately, in line with legal guidelines.
-Familiarise yourself with the language of technology.
-Be alert to the dangers online - research CEOP website.
-A clear anti-bullying policy.
-Effective communication.
-Be listened to and treated with resect.
-Have all reports of bullying behaviour taken seriously and investigated sensitively.
-Be informed of the steps and procedures taken in line with this policy.
-Monitoring of the situation by school staff and updates in line with this policy.
-Informed of actions and outcomes.
-Be directed to appropriate resources or services.
-Be included in policy development in relation to anti-bullying.
+- Be aware of school values and anti-bullying policy. - Be alert to your child's wellbeing and watching out for changes to mood and personality. - Understand that 'fall outs' and disagreements are not uncommon. - Repeat our message that reporting bullying is courageous. - Alert a member of school staff as early as possible. - Encourage your child to use technology appropriately, in line with legal guidelines. - Familiarise yourself with the language of technology. - Be alert to the dangers online research CEOP website.

+- A clear anti-bullying policy. - Effective communication. - Be listened to and treated with resect. - Have all reports of bullying behaviour taken seriously and investigated sensitively. - Be informed of the steps and procedures taken in line with this policy. - Monitoring of the situation by school staff and updates in line with this policy. - Informed of actions and outcomes. - Be directed to appropriate resources or services. - Be included in policy development in relation to anti-bullying.

+STAFF

-STAFF What is expected of YOU What you should expect from OTHERS Understand our anti-bullying policy and procedures.
-Act in accordance with our school values, SLC Code of Conduct and the values and principles of Respect for All to prevent and respond to bullying behaviour.
-Be a positive role model in and out of school.
-Listen to all reports of bullying.
-Record in line with school policy.
-Report to a member of SMT.
-Seek information on actions and outcomes from SMT.
-Report again if you feel actions/outcomes are inadequate.
-Be careful to avoid the terms 'bully' and 'victim'.
-Instead refer to bullying behaviour.
-Be listened to when reporting bullying incidents.
-Have your concerns taken seriously.
-Have your concerns responded to in line with this policy.
-Support when responding to bullying behaviours.
-Informed of actions/outcomes.
-Opportunities to undertake appropriate training on anti-bullying.
-Be included and involved in the development Engage in training and formulation of anti-bullying policy. ИТ What is expected of YOU What you should expect from OTHERS Understand our anti-bullying policy and procedures.
-Act in accordance with our school values, SLC Code of Conduct to prevent and respond to bullying behaviour.
-Listen to all reports of bullying.
-Record in line with school policy.
-Investigate all allegations sensitively and fairly.
-Communicate with all pupils involved and take their views into account.
-Work alongside parents.
-Make use of restorative interventions and approaches.
-Agree actions and monitor closely.
-Inform all stakeholders of actions and outcomes.
-Consult all stakeholders on policy development.
-All stakeholders to act in accordance with our school values.
-Learners, parents and staff to report bullying behaviours.
-Access to training and resources on antibullying.
-Learners, parents and staff involved in antibullying policy development.
+- Understand our anti-bullying policy and procedures. - Act in accordance with our school values, SLC Code of Conduct and the values and principles of Respect for All to prevent and respond to bullying behaviour. - Be a positive role model in and out of school. - Listen to all reports of bullying. - Record in line with school policy. - Report to a member of SMT. - Seek information on actions and outcomes from SMT. - Report again if you feel actions/outcomes are inadequate. - Be careful to avoid the terms 'bully' and 'victim'.
+Instead refer to bullying behaviour. - Engage in training and formulation of anti-bullying policy.

+- Be listened to when reporting bullying incidents. - Have your concerns taken seriously. - Have your concerns responded to in line with this policy. - Support when responding to bullying behaviours. - Informed of actions/outcomes. - Opportunities to undertake appropriate training on anti-bullying. - Be included and involved in the development of anti-bullying policy.